top of page

 The pelvic floor muscles are there to support the organs that lie within – our bladder, bowel and sexual organs.
 Strong pelvic floor muscles let us consciously control the release of urine, faeces (poo) and flatus (wind).
 Weakened muscles mean the internal organs aren’t fully supported and can lead to the issues described above.

-Pelvic floor exercises, sometimes called kegels, are repetitive exercises in which we contract and relax the pelvic floor muscles.
+Pelvic floor exercises, sometimes called Kegels, are repetitive exercises in which we contract and relax the pelvic floor muscles.
 Daily practice of these exercises increases awareness, coordination and control, and can effectively treat bowel and bladder issues.

-Diaphramatic breathing goes hand-in-hand with a strong, healthy pelvis.
+Diaphragmatic breathing goes hand-in-hand with a strong, healthy pelvis.
 This means when we inhale, we allow our belly to expand and the pelvic floor to drop down, and when we exhale, we contract the muscles and draw the pelvic floor back up.

 bottom of page